Improving Accessibility Through Theme Sharing in Unreal Engine 5.1

 As one of the biggest game engines in the world, the theme sharing feature increased usability for users worldwide, and set Epic Games up to become an industry leader who created access for 300 million people with low vision or colour blindness.

 First, I wanted to understand why users are motivated to create themes in the engine.
-I conducted user interviews with 6 internal Epic employees and reached out to the community to gain some initial insights.
+I conducted user interviews with 6 internal Epic employees and community members to gain initial insights.

 Common use cases

-Based on the user interviews, three common use cases surfaced:
+Based on the user interviews, here are the three common use cases:

 How users were chosen